farfelu/vrchat-reverse-avali-avatar/README.md

+# The project has been moved to [gitlab.com/farfelu/vrchat-reverse-avali-avatar/](https://gitlab.com/farfelu/vrchat-reverse-avali-avatar/) due to insufficient bandwidth/filespace on github.com

 # VRChat Reverse Avali Avatar
 ### Simple project of a semi Quest compatible Reverse Avali Avatar for VRChat with performance rank medium ![medium rank icon](.pages/medium-rank.png)
 This is a modified Reverse Avali with the base model from VictonRoy https://vrcmods.com/item/5305